Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Learning Neural Transport for Keypoint-Guided Optimal Transport

-\paragraph{Manifold barycentric projection.} With the optimal transport plan, we next discuss how to transport the source data to the target domain.
-As mentioned before, \citet{seguy2017large} propose the BP to transport the source data to the target domain, which can be directly applied to our approach using our learned transport plan.
-Then, the BP ($T_{BP}$) is given by
+Section~\ref{sec:dual} offers a neural approach to learn the transport plan for larger numbers of data points.
+Yet it is unclear how to transport source data to target domain. \citet{seguy2017large} propose the Barycentric Projection (BP) to transport the source data to the target domain, which can be directly applied to our approach using our learned transport plan.
+The BP ($T_{BP}$) is given by

-However, for source sample $x$, the transported sample $T_{BP}(x)$ by BP is blurry as shown in Fig.~\ref{fig:BP}.
-This is mainly because that $T_{BP}(x)$ is close to the weighted average of target samples $\{y_j\}_{j=1}^n$, according to Eq.~\eqref{eq:barycentric_projection}.
+where $\bar{d}$ is a difference measure.
+However, for the source sample $x$, the transported sample $T_{BP}(x)$ by BP may be blurry, as shown in Fig.~\ref{fig:BP}.
+This is mainly because $T_{BP}(x)$ is close to the barycenter under $\bar{d}$.

-We analyze that the blur caused by the BP is probably because the projected data $T_{BP}(x)$ may not be in the target data manifold\footnote{Machine learning studies often take the ``manifold hypothesis'' that many high-dimensional real data sets lie in low-dimensional manifolds inside the high-dimensional space~\citep{cayton2005algorithms,fefferman2016testing}.}.
-To make the transported data clear, we propose the Manifold Barycentric Projection (MBP) that enforces the transported data to near to $T_{BP}(x)$ constrained into the target data manifold.
-Figure~\ref{fig:idea_gan_based_transport} illustrates our idea.
-The transport map is learned from the following model:
+We analyze that the blur caused by the BP is probably because the projected data $T_{BP}(x)$ may not be in the target data manifold.\footnote{Machine learning studies often take the ``manifold hypothesis'' that many high-dimensional real data sets, \eg, natural images, lie in low-dimensional manifolds inside the high-dimensional space~\citep{cayton2005algorithms,fefferman2016testing}.} Intuitively, if $\bar{d}$ can ideally reflect the intrinsic structure of the target data manifold, the projected data $T_{BP}(x)$ could be in the target data manifold.
+However, such an ideal $\bar{d}$ is difficult to define.
+To obtain clear transported data, we present two neural transport strategies, namely manifold barycentric projection and manifold sampling, to transport source data to target domain based on learned transport plan.
+We next discuss the details of the manifold barycentric projection and manifold sampling.

+\textit{Manifold Barycentric Projection.} The goal of Manifold Barycentric Projection (MBP) is to enforce the transported data near to $T_{BP}(x)$ constrained into the target data manifold implicitly.
+Figure~\ref{fig:idea_gan_based_transport}(a) illustrates our idea.
+To achieve this goal, we add a manifold constraint to the BP model in Eq.~\eqref{eq:barycentric_projection}, forming the following model:

-where the first term enforces the transported data is near to that of the barycentric projection, the second term encourages the transported data to lie in the target data manifold, and $\lambda$ is a hyper-parameter for balancing the importance of the two terms and is set to 10 in experiments.
-For simplicity, we use the loss of WGAN-GP~\citep{gulrajani2017improved} as $\mathcal{L}_{M}$, because WGAN-GP is often used for modeling the manifold of data~\citep{pandey2021generalization}. $\mathcal{L}_{M}$ is given by
+where the first term enforces the transported data is near to that of the barycentric projection, and the second term encourages the transported data to lie in the target data manifold $\lambda$ is a hyper-parameter for balancing the importance of the two terms and is set to 10 in experiments.
+For simplicity, we use the loss of WGAN-GP~\citep{gulrajani2017improved} as $\mathcal{L}_{M}$, because WGAN-GP is often used to model the data manifold~\citep{pandey2021generalization}. $\mathcal{L}_{M}$ is given by